puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Stdlib::Absolutepath`

 SSL certificate file to use when 'grafana_use_ssl' and 'manage_grafana' are enabled.
-Defaults to '/etc/grafana/client.pem'.

 Default value: `'/etc/grafana/client.pem'`